 I am not looking for that typical woman.
 I AM looking for that needle in a haystack; a woman who is aware, awake, and alive.
 A woman with a great sense of humor, who is literate and enjoys real conversations.
 She understands the difference between education and intelligence.

-She probably doesn't mesh well with the main stream sheeple who think she's "weird" and she sometimes gets frustrated by the pervasive conciousness that surrounds her.
+She probably doesn't mesh well with the main stream sheeple who think she's "weird" and she sometimes gets frustrated by the pervasive consciousness that surrounds her.

 If she possesses a keen curiosity about life, has opinions and is not afraid to express them (aka: an actual personality), then I would love to meet her.
 Maybe we could have an awesome conversation that, with luck, could turn into an awesome connection

-Know that I am a Hippie Homesteader with integrity, intelligence, creativity, and a healthy work ethic (my day job is as the Advertising/Maketing Director for a company that owns several dental practices around South Central Missouri).
+Know that I am a Hippie Homesteader with integrity, intelligence, creativity, and a healthy work ethic.
 I have specific goals and am actively pursuing them.
 This means that I don't think like most of the people I meet, I don't talk like most of the people I meet, and I don't act like most of the people I meet.
 I do my own thinking and come to my own conclusions.

 I am following a lifestyle that will not be attractive to or seem relevant to most people, yet.
 I am living a dream that was hatched the first time I picked up a Mother Earth News.
 I live in a cabin I've built with my own hands at the edge of the woods in the Missouri Ozark Mountains.
 I call my land the "Gentle Karma Farm" and the goal is self-sufficiency.
 I heat with wood.
 My heating cost is about $3 - $4 per month which reflects the cost of gas for the chainsaw.
 I capture and purify rain water to drink.
 My shower is solar-heated.
 Soon, I plan to be off-grid.
 Unlike most of the Ozarks, my land actually came with dirt.
 Seventeen of my 65 acres are full of incredibly rich bottom soil in which to grow more nutritious and less costly food than I could ever buy.